Thursday, 5 June 2014

 History

-I created some 'bacteria-robots' for the Brighton Mini Maker faire.
-This year,
+Last year I created some 'bacteria-robots' for the Brighton Mini Maker faire.
+This year, my proposal is to have some programmable robots that perform simple graphics like the Logo-programmed turtle graphics developed in the late 60's.

 Bacteria-robots